Table of Contents

 The Chili Garlic Prawn Pasta with lemon butter sauce recipe is a deceptively simple but fragrant pasta dish.
 Tiger prawns are are bathed in the citrussy flavors of ripe lemon peel and tart juice enriched with butter and is perfect for a quick meal.

-This chili garlic prawn pasta recipe first appeared in the January 2018 issue of Swirl Mag and was the second course of a three course meal with the theme ‘Covered but Naked’.
+This spicy pasta with shrimp recipe first appeared in the January 2018 issue of Swirl Mag and was the second course of a three course meal with the theme ‘Covered but Naked’.

-The simplicity of the cooking methods as well as the ingredients come together to create a quietly spectacular meal that you wish you didn’t have to share.
+The simplicity of the cooking methods as well as the ingredients come together to create a quietly spectacular creamy garlic prawn pasta that you will wish you didn’t have to share.

 - I have made this Chili Garlic Prawn pasta using home made prawn stock as well as store bought fish stock.
 The difference is negligible if you use a good quality fresh or concentrated store bought version.

-You can use any type of long thin pasta like spaghetti, linguine or fettuccine / tagliatelle.
+You can use any type of long thin pasta and make chili prawn linguine, spaghetti, fettuccine or tagliatelle.
 I was lucky to get fresh tagliatelle and used that but you could use dry pasta instead.